SimonEnsemble/PoreMatMod.jl/docs/src/index.md

 intended primarily for MOFs and other porous crystalline materials, but can work with other periodic structures, ensembles, and discrete molecules as well.

-`MOFun` can identify chemical substructures, create hypothetical structure libraries, and correct disorder in experimental data, using an implementation of Ullmann's algorithm for substructure isomorphism and the orthogonal Procrustes algorithm for point cloud alignment.
+`PoreMatMod` can identify chemical substructures, create hypothetical structure libraries, and correct disorder in experimental data, using an implementation of Ullmann's algorithm for substructure isomorphism and the orthogonal Procrustes algorithm for point cloud alignment.
 Periodic cell boundaries are treated